 -Sensitivity: 109 dB

 The Maestro (V2) comes with the choice of 2 quality stock cables: a silver-plated copper and copper/silver hybrid, each in 8-wire configuration.
 The hybrid was used for the current review.
 The hybrid 8-braid has a fairly neutral tone, and is neither particularly warm nor bright.
 In addition, its top-end extension is only average.
-However, the cable not only provides a clean but smooth sound, it adds significant depth to the stage, contributing to the size and three-dimensionality of the Maestro’s stage, and as a result, its separation.
+However, the cable not only provides a clean but smooth sound, it provides significant depth to the stage, contributing to the size and three-dimensionality of the Maestro’s stage, and as a result, its separation.
 As such, the cable forms an excellent contribution to the Maestro’s overall performance, resulting in one of the best pairings in the shootout.

 The Maestro is a unique monitor, with a built-in contradiction: it seems to excel in ordinariness.
 But even so, it comes with a delayed ‘wow’ factor; it might not seem very exciting at first, since the signature is neither particularly warm, nor sparkly.
 But on further listen, this evolves as its strength.
 The Maestro might well be the definition of an ‘uncolored’ sound, or at least the one that comes closest to what neutral is meant to imply.
 There isn’t a dominant warmth in the tone, that emphasizes naturalness or smoothness.
 And even though its timbre might be very accurate, more than anything, its priority seems to be on sounding realistic – without showing off.
 This isn’t a glamorous portrayal of sound; it just sounds right.